WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ![Sensor FeatherWing](docs/assets/SensorFeatherWing_s.png)

-This repository contains the [Eagle](https://www.autodesk.com/products/eagle/overview) design files for the Sensor FeatherWing FeatherWing PCB.
+This repository contains the [Eagle](https://www.autodesk.com/products/eagle/overview) design files for the Sensor FeatherWing [PCB](hardware) as well as the [software](software) with quick start example.

-For more information about the software, please go to the [software folder](software) or download [Sensor FeatherWing user manual](docs/SensorFeatherWing.pdf).
+For more information, please download [Sensor FeatherWing user manual](docs/SensorFeatherWing.pdf).
 Feel free to check our [YouTube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.